Patient education: Tremor (Beyond the Basics)

 Parkinson disease — The most common cause of resting tremor is Parkinson disease.
 If that is the cause of your tremor, your healthcare provider will probably focus on treating the Parkinson disease in the hopes that doing so will also alleviate the tremor.

 In a few instances, people with Parkinson disease who have a resting tremor also have an action tremor.
 A detailed discussion of the treatment options for Parkinson disease appears elsewhere.
-(See "Patient information: Parkinson disease treatment options — medications (Beyond the Basics)".)
+(See "Patient education: Parkinson disease treatment options — medications (Beyond the Basics)".)

 Other causes — Other possible causes of resting tremor include: